sulagnag/Udacity-Deep-Reinforcement-Learning-p3-collaboration-and-competition/README.md

 # Udacity-Deep-Reinforcement-Learning-p3-collaboration-and-competition
-The goal of the project is to train the Tennis environment.
+The goal of the project is to train the two players(agents) in the Tennis environment.
 The environment is based on Unity ML-agents.

 ![](images/tennis.png)